azizmohamed/vehicle-reservation/README.md

 - Unit tests code enhancements like using Theory and Builder pattern

 ## Challenges
-- Reservations conflicts due to concurrency and for that reason I use optimistic concurrency approach with built in concurrency feature of EF.# vehicle-reservation
+- Reservations conflicts due to concurrency and for that reason I use optimistic concurrency approach with built in concurrency feature of EF.